Volunteering at the Museum

 If interested, please contact Jim Boone, Entomology Collection Manager, at firstname.lastname@example.org.

 Qualifications/ Skills Needed: Must be 18 years of age or older.
-Preference will be given to those with a background in Botany, Museum Studies or Photography.
+Excellent fine motor skills to handle delicate specimens.

 Days/Times Volunteers Needed: